facn5/CoffeeBros/README.md

 # CoffeeBros

-*CoffeeBros* is an app for finding recommended places to eat and drink in several cities in Israel.
+*CoffeeBros* is an app for finding recommended places to work or chill in several cities in Israel.

 <img src="https://user-images.githubusercontent.com/32282170/55936662-99878000-5c3f-11e9-830a-6a2c09753b87.png" alt="alt text" width="300px" height="auto">